a1723/django_brain_games/README.md

 ### TO-DO:
 <del> - How can i send "name" from one views to template and to another view ?
-Using models ?!!! </del>
+Using models ?!!! </del> <br>
 <del> - make design </del>
 - name can't be empty (check it in model ?)
 - Make single template for all games